Kubota | Australiaau

 Who to report to

-Depending on a range of circumstances, you may choose to make a report internally to Kubota Australia.
+Depending on a range of circumstances, you may choose to make a report internally to Kubota Australia or to Kubota Group Global Whistleblowing Hotline.
 You may make a report to:

-- The nominated Whistleblower Protection Officer, currently the Compliance
+• The nominated Whistleblower Protection Officer, currently the Head of Compliance and Internal Control.

-- The General Manager of Finance and Administration should the subject of complaint be the Compliance Officer.
+• The Assistant Managing Director should the subject of complaint be the Head of Compliance and Internal Control.

-Where the subject of the report is the Whistleblower Protection Officer, the report should be made to the General Manager, Finance and Administration (who will assume, or delegate to an external professional, all case management duties of the Whistleblower Protection Officer).
-Should the General Manager, Finance and Administration also be implicated, the report should be made to Kubota Australia's Managing Director (who will assume, or delegate to an external professional, all case management duties of the Whistleblower Protection Officer and General Manager Finance and Administration).
-Where the Managing Director is implicated, the report may be directed to the Kubota Australia Board.
+Where the subject of the report is the Whistleblower Protection Officer, the report should be made to the Assistant Managing Director (who will assume, or delegate to an external professional, all case management duties of the Whistleblower Protection Officer).
+Should the Assistant Managing Director also be implicated, the report should be made to Kubota Australia's Managing Director (who will assume, or delegate to an external professional, all case management duties of the Whistleblower Protection Officer and Assistant Managing Director).
+Where the Managing Director is implicated, the report may be directed to the Kubota Australia Board or Kubota Group Global Whistleblowing Hotline.

 Alternatively, you may determine that it is reasonable and necessary for you to make your report directly to relevant authorities or external entities.
 Contact the relevant authority/s or entity/s for detailed information or refer to Whistleblowers information contained on their website/s.